Joseph-Hansel/group-9-minesweeper/README.md

 ### Setup.

-To view the game, you can either directly [visit the live page](https://group-9-minesweeper-project.vercel.app/) or enter the following commands in the terminal.
+To view the game, you can either directly [visit the live page](https://group-9-minesweeper-project.vercel.app/) or execute the following commands.

+###### In the terminal

    $git clone git@github.com:Joseph-Hansel/group-9-minesweeper.git